1996 North Carolina Secretary of State election: Background

 Proceeding the election, State Auditor Ralph Campbell Jr. discovered that Secretary of State Rufus Edmisten had allegedly engaged in "unacceptable behavior" that included illegal procurement of a job for his friend, Rosemary McBryde, as well as his use of state employees for personal work, and circumvention of speeding laws with an undercover license plate.
 The auditor's 132-page report describing Edmisten's misconduct was sent to Attorney General Michael F. Easley.
 Effective March 31, 1996, Secretary of State Edmisten resigned from his post, seeking opportunities in the fields of law and business.
 In a press release, Edmisten stated, "I am satisfied that we have proved worthy of the public trust.
 Of course, my competent and hard-working staff deserves the credit."

 North Carolina is considered to be the birthplace of NASCAR, and the state is still home to most race teams and drivers.
-Richard Petty, nicknamed "The King" for his success in the sport, is the only driver who can claim 200 NASCAR Cup Series race wins and 7 Cup Championships.
+Richard Petty, nicknamed "The King" for his success in the sport, won a record 200 NASCAR Cup Series race wins, as well as 7 NASCAR Cup Series championships, tied with Dale Earnhardt and Jimmie Johnson for the most.
 Not a complete political outsider, Petty had been County Commissioner in Randolph County for 16 years.
 Prior to Edmisten's resignation, Petty had been preparing to run against the incumbent Secretary of State, whom the press noted was also a NASCAR-loving "good ol' boy" with a similar political base to Petty.
 No Republican primary for Secretary of State was held, as "The King" ran uncontested for that party's nomination.
 Other Republicans on the ballot hoped to ride his coattails, such as future Insurance Commissioner Mike Causey, who said "I need to draw the Democrat vote, and I know he can do that."